 Commercial auto insurance helps protect small businesses from liability and physical damage related to the company’s automobiles.
 Whether work vehicles are used to make deliveries, haul equipment, convey clients, or run errands, small businesses need adequate commercial vehicle coverage.

-What’s typically covered by commercial auto insurance?
+What’s often covered by commercial auto insurance?

-Helps protect the small business from lawsuits for property damage or bodily injury caused by an accident involving an insured vehicle.
+Commercial auto insurance may protect the small business from lawsuits for property damage or bodily injury caused by an accident involving an insured vehicle.

-Helps protect a small business if the work vehicle is involved in a hit-and-run accident or by a driver who does not have adequate insurance.
+Commercial auto insurance can help protect a small business if the work vehicle is involved in a hit-and-run accident or by a driver who does not have adequate insurance.

 What other types of insurance might my small business need?